 Garlic mushrooms in sour cream sauce served with polenta

-I adored this dish when I was little, to the point where I was eating it straight from the pan, using my finger to wipe off any leftover from the sides and licking the spoon.
-It takes very little time to make, so my mum used to prepare it, when we were too impatient to wait for anything else.
+I adored this dish because it takes very little time to make, hence my mum used to prepare it, when we were too impatient to wait for anything else.

-‘Ciulama’ is usually a white sauce – roux or béchamel, that is added to mushrooms, chicken or tripe.
+‘Ciulama’ is usually a white sauce – roux or béchamel, that is added to mushrooms, chicken or tripe (yes).
 As with many other dishes in our cuisine, this has Turkish ancestry, including the tripe version which is called ‘tuslama’.

-A very easy version of a ‘ciulama’ can be found around Edirne, and it is thought to have been brought by the migrants from the Balkans.
+A very easy version of a ‘ciulama’ can be found around Edirne in Turkey, and it is thought to have been brought by the migrants from the Balkans.
 I’ve found the same idea in Musa Dagdeviren’s book, ‘The Turkish Cookbook’ .
 This is how his version goes: you fry chicken drums in butter for a few minutes, then strain the fat.
 You add garlic and water, and simmer for 1 hour, lid on.
 You heat the reserved fat in a frying pan and add a tablespoon of flour, stirring well.
 Add this to the chicken dish.
 In Turkey, this is called Kul.

 Back to this dish in Romania, my mum’s version of a ‘ciulama’ was lighter because she didn’t like to fry flour when making the sauce.
 She used to say that it was too heavy ‘for the liver’.

 Here is the recipe, you’ll need to work quickly.

 500g mushrooms – white, sliced or/and left whole